Learn about actual and potential costs

 What procedures do you use to deal with a dissatisfied customer?

-How is customer support trained regarding the technical details of your crane trucks?
+How is your customer support staff trained regarding the technical details of your crane trucks?

 Have you had any major complaints from customers?
 How did you handle the issues?